Chart datum: Mean high water

 lunar month (the springs) and the lowest each lunar month (the Neaps) averaged over the year.'

 Mean water

 Mean lower low water

-Mean lower low water (MLLW) is the average height of the lowest tide recorded at a tide station each day during a 19-year recording period, known as the National Tidal Datum Epoch as used by the United States' National Oceanic and Atmospheric Administration.
+Mean lower low water (MLLW) is the average height of the lowest tide recorded at a tide station each day during a 19-year recording period, known as the National Tidal Datum Epoch.
 MLLW is only a mean, so some tidal levels may be negative relative to MLLW; see also #Mean low water springs.
 The 19-year recording period is the nearest full year count to the 18.6-year cycle of the lunar node regression, which has an effect on tides.

 Lower low water large tide

 This is an average of lowest low waters taken over a fixed period of tidal predictions, as opposed to actual observations.
-This is the datum used for coastal charts published by the Canadian Hydrographic Service, with the average taken from 19 years of tidal predictions.
+This is the datum used for coastal charts published by the Canadian Hydrographic Service, with the average taken from the lowest tides, one from each 19 year period of tidal predictions.